 The ‘classic’ Avian Flu pattern is for the outbreak to peak in early winter, followed by a second peak later in the season that can be more deadly.
-We must act now to do all that we can to limit the spread of this disease across wild bird populations.
-Whilst the Solway Firth is currently experiencing the brunt of the outbreak in the UK, it is possible that serious impacts could become a more widespread issue across the UK.
+We must all act now to do what we can to limit the spread of this disease across wild bird populations.
+Whilst the Solway Firth is currently experiencing the brunt of the outbreak, impacts are being seen across the UK.

 If you can, please donate to help us to respond to this unprecedented outbreak

 £10 will help us remove carcasses to help stop the virus spreading; £30 will fund PPE for a staff member or volunteer; £120 will help the RSPB get support to clear areas of high virus spread.